czue/pegasus-docs/getting-started.md

 You can read [more about upgrading here](/upgrading).

-## Get up and running
+## Get up and running with Docker

 If you've chosen to use Docker in development (the quickest way to get up and running), continue to the [Docker instructions](/docker).

-Otherwise keep reading.
+Then skip ahead to the [post-install steps](#post-installation-steps).

+## Get up and running with native Python

+Follow these instructions to run your application in your system's Python.

-## Install Prerequisites
+### Install Prerequisites

 If you haven't already, you'll need to install the following.